thuml/AutoTimes/README.md

 ## In-context Forecasting

-Benefiting from the time series prompts from the target domain, our LLM-based forecaster with the proposed in-context forecasting paradigm achieves consistent promotions on all M3 subsets and the averaged **13.3%** SMAPE reduction compared with zero-shot forecasting.
+Benefiting from time series prompts from the target domain, LLM-based forecaster can achieves consistent promotions on all M3 subsets and the averaged **13.3%** SMAPE reduction compared with zero-shot forecasting.

 <p align="center">
 <img src="./figures/in-context.png" alt="" align=center />